-What is Laryngomalacia?
+What is laryngomalacia?

-What Are the Signs and Symptoms of Laryngomalacia?
+What are the signs and symptoms of laryngomalacia?

-- Harsh noisy breathing on inhaling (stridor)
+- Harsh noisy breathing on inspiration (noisy breathing/stridor)

 - Stridor will typically get louder over the first several months of life, as an infant gets stronger, then to improve over the first year of life.

-- Signs of more severe laryngomalacia include difficulty feeding, increased effort in breathing, poor weight gain, pauses in the breathing or frequent spitting up.
+- Signs of more severe laryngomalacia include difficulty feeding, increased effort in breathing, poor weight gain, pauses in the breathing, or frequent spitting up.

-How is Laryngomalacia Diagnosed?
+How is laryngomalacia diagnosed?

-How is Laryngomalacia Treated?
+How is laryngomalacia treated?